 “Change is situational.
 Transition is the psychological process that people go through to come to terms with the new situation.
 So change is external, transition is internal.”

 Bridges lists the most common phases we go through during these transitions:

 1. The Ending

 “Situational change hinges on the new thing, but psychological transition depends on letting go of the old reality and the old identity you had before the changes took place.
 The first step in transition starts with an ending – paradoxical, but true.
 Think of some of the big changes in your own life so far: a promotion at work, the birth of your first child, the move to a new home.
 Good changes, all of them; but as transitions, each one started with an ending.
 A loss.
 Letting go of something.”

 This stage felt very familiar to me.
 Immediately after my own heart attack, my focus during the early days and weeks and months was on grieving the loss of my former life, the loss of my own self.
 It seemed to me that life as I knew it was over.
 I longed to be just a person again and not a “patient”.

-Reassurances by well-meaning family and friends about how “lucky” I was to have survived did not convince me.
+Reassurances by well-meaning family and friends about how “lucky” I was to have survived what many do not did not convince me.
 In the business world, Bridges cites comparable examples – like the company that builds a beautiful new headquarters building, but fails to foresee that employees might experience the relocation as a loss.